-It’s a long-told New York tale: the battle of East versus West.
-The two halves of Manhattan are compared continuously, and it’s a never-ending battle to see which comes out on top.
-The part that most people overlook, however, is that each of Manhattan’s hemispheres—though very different—has its perks.
+It’s a long-told New York tale: the battle of East Village vs. West Village.
+The two halves of Manhattan continuously compared, and it’s a never-ending battle to see which comes out on top.
+The part that most people overlook is that each of Manhattan’s hemispheres—though very different—has its perks.

 The East and West Village are two of the city’s most sought-after neighborhoods and for a good reason.
 With outstanding amenities, beautiful housing opportunities and rich history, these two areas embody classic New York charm.

-Situated conveniently along the Hudson River running trail and near many upscale boutiques, high-end restaurants, and lavish bars, the West Village sits squarely among many of New York’s trendy hotspots like delightful Buvette, Spotted Pig and Sant Ambroeus.
-Though there is limited subway access from the 1/2/3 and L trains, a commute to New Jersey is swift and easy with access to the PATH train at several locations.
+It is situated conveniently along the Hudson River running trail and near many upscale boutiques, high-end restaurants, and lavish bars.
+The West Village sits squarely among many of New York’s trendy hotspots like delightful Buvette, Spotted Pig and Sant Ambroeus.
+Transportation is limited to subway access from the 1/2/3 and L trains.

-In the East Village, unlike the West, rentals are in much higher demand than purchases with high-end condominiums, traditional pre-war walk-ups and tenement buildings making up the majority of housing.
-In addition to new development, there are also the well-known, large-scale developments Stuyvesant Town and Peter Cooper Village that are situated on the northern edge of the East Village between 14th and 20th street.
+In the East Village, apartment rentals are in high demand.
+Housing is the East Village is mainly traditional pre-war walk-ups and tenement buildings making up the majority of the real estate.
+In addition to new development, there are also the large-scale developments Stuyvesant Town and Peter Cooper Village situated on the northern edge of the East Village between 14th and 20th street.

-Both areas feature stunning architecture, a variety of amenities and are favorite neighborhoods for young professionals, families and couples alike – there is no wrong choice.
-No matter if you end up in the East or West Village, you will have access to all of the best New York City has to offer.
+Both areas feature stunning architecture, a variety of amenities and our favorite neighborhoods for young professionals, families and couples alike – there is no wrong choice.
+No matter if you end up in the East Village vs. West Village, you will have access to all of the best New York City has to offer.